dev-alamin/entries-manager/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The ultimate dashboard to manage, search, and sync entries from WPForms, Contact Form 7, and more.
+The ultimate dashboard to manage, search, and sync entries from WPForms, Contact Form 7, Elementor and more.
 Transform your WordPress site into a mini-CRM.

 == Description ==